johnmunoz777/Generative-AI-Powered-Object-Detection-/README.md

 ##  Hugging Face Dashboard – Compliance Detector
 [ Live Demo on Hugging Face](https://huggingface.co/spaces/johngmunoz/Motorcycle)

 The Compliance Detector is an interactive Streamlit dashboard deployed on Hugging Face Spaces.
-It provides multiple modules for video and image-based motorcycle compliance detection.
+It provides multiple tabs for video and image-based motorcycle compliance detection.

 ---